Joalor64GH/Rhythmo-SC/docs/04 - adding-a-mod.md

 ### `_polymod_icon.png`
 As for `_polymod_icon.png`, it's just a simple `.png` icon for the mod.
 Just keep in mind that **whatever image it is, it will always be squished into a `150 by 150` resolution**.
 So a `1:1` aspect ratio is recommended for your image.

-If you've done everything correctly, your mod should appear in the Mods Menu.
+If you've done everything correctly, your mod should appear in the Mods Menu. <br>
 Then, you're basically good to go!

+For further documentation, check out [polymod.io](https://polymod.io/docs/).

 ## Quick Example